yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![A screenshot of the Azure Portal selection to create Database as a service for MongoDB.](media/Ex2-Task1.7.png)

-8. Configure Azure CosmosDb as follows and click "Create":
+8. Configure Azure CosmosDb as follows and click "Review + create" and then click "Create":

-    - **ID**: fabmedical-SUFFIX

     - **Subscription**: Use the same subscription you have used for all your other work.

     - **Resource Group**: fabmedical-SUFFIX

+    - **Account Name**: fabmedical-SUFFIX

+    - **Location**: Choose the same region that you did before.

     - **Geo-redundancy**: default (checked)